-Among Australia’s trading partners that cause the greatest negative trade balances, Australian deficits with Thailand (up 24%), Papua New Guinea (up 16.9%) and United States (up 7.8%) grew at the fastest pace from 2018 to 2019.
+Among Australia’s trading partners that cause the greatest negative trade balances, Australian deficits with Malaysia (up 13.5%) and Ireland (up 1.1%) grew from 2019 to 2020.

 These cashflow deficiencies clearly indicate Australia’s competitive disadvantages with the above countries, but also represent key opportunities for Australia to develop country-specific strategies to strengthen its overall position in international trade.

 Overall Australia generated a $51.5 billion surplus in 2020 down by -11.7% from $58.3 billion one year earlier.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.

 Australia incurred the highest trade surpluses with the following countries.